 Talking on the phone, texting, using GPS, using social media websites, playing games, answering and sending emails, and reading the news.

 Simply talking on the phone can cause serious distraction, while texting or browsing the Internet takes the driver’s eyes and mind off of the road.

 Who has Accident Liability in a Car vs. Pedestrian Accidents?

-If there is an accident involving a car and a pedestrian, how is accident liability determined?
-Even in the cases of a car-pedestrian accident, the pedestrian is not always faultless.
-A pedestrian can be found at fault in a car-pedestrian collision, depending on their behavior.
+How is accident liability determined if there is an accident involving a pedestrian and a car?
+Even in the cases of a car-pedestrian accident, the pedestrian is not always faultless, a pedestrian can be found at fault in a car-pedestrian collision.

 - Duty of Care

-A normal person slows down and pays close attention when they are aware that pedestrians are nearby or maybe nearby.
-This responsibility supersedes other laws like the speed limit; if a driver saw a child on a bicycle, for example, the law would not consider it reasonable to maintain the 30 miles per hour speed limit, and the driver would likely be considered at fault should a collision occur.
+A reasonable person slows down and pays close attention when they are aware that pedestrians are nearby or maybe nearby.
+This responsibility supersedes other laws like the speed limit.
+If a driver saw a child on a bicycle, for example, the law would not consider it reasonable to maintain the 30 miles per hour speed limit, and the driver would likely be considered at fault should a collision occur.

 Duty of care is at the center of many personal injury lawsuits.
-In the case of a collision, the plaintiff is trying to prove that the damages they have suffered were caused because the driver breached their duty of care.
+In the case of a collision, the plaintiff is trying to prove that the damages they have suffered were caused by a driver who breached their duty of care.
 But pedestrians are also expected to act in a reasonable manner to avoid traffic accidents, or they might be found at fault in a collision.

 - Accidents caused by pedestrians